Critical PPE Manufacturing Designs/Specification/Instructions

 Below is a compiled list of available manufacturing information for Critically Needed Medical PPE.
 This information has been provided by various third-party sources (companies, universities, industry experts, and volunteer groups), and as such, Purdue University cannot provide any guarantees on the accuracy and reliability of the information provided.
 The information is provided as a reference, and individual companies should conduct their own independent vetting process before deciding to use this information.
 This list will be updated as new manufacturing information becomes available, so please check back regularly.

-Below are two sites with information on making sewn fabric masks:
+Below is a site with information on making sewn fabric masks:

 Medtronic has made full design specifications, design and production documents, and software code for their PB-560 Portable Ventilator available for free with a temporary permissive license